rantahar/introduction-to-mpi/_episodes/01-introduction.md

 > In the parallelized version below, the iterations of the loop
 > are split among parallel processes, but some parts of the code are
 > missing.
 Study the code and fill in the blanks so that each iteration is
 > run by only one rank, and each rank has more or less the same amount of work.
+> Run the program using 2 ranks.
 >
 > ~~~
 >#include <stdio.h>
 >#include <math.h>